8 Questions To Ask Before You Get New Doors for a House

 Fiberglass – Fiberglass doors are more affordable than wood, and they come with the added bonus of low maintenance.
 They’re also extremely durable and energy efficient.
 Best of all, modern fiberglass doors can mimic the look of wood at an affordable price.

 Steel – Steel doors are incredibly strong, making them an excellent choice for exterior doors.
 They can also be painted in colors that complement the rest of your home.
 Like fiberglass, steel doors will save you money on your energy bills.

 3. Which Types of Locks and Hardware Do I Need?

 When you pick a new door, you must also select a lock and hardware to go with it.
 Understandably, most homeowners are concerned about security when it comes to an exterior door.
 In a survey of 86 convicted burglars, every single one said they would knock out a front door if possible rather than break in another way.

-Locks range in price as well as level of security.
-Your exterior door company can help you select hardware that looks great, fits your budget and offers peace of mind when it comes to safeguarding your family and your property.
+Locks range in price as well as the level of security.
+Your exterior door company can help you select hardware that looks great, fits your budget, and offers peace of mind when it comes to safeguarding your family and your property.

 4. Will the Doors Swing Inward or Outward?

 The majority of exterior doors are designed to swing inward.
 This offers better security, and most people are used to outside doors swinging toward the inside.